An Anonymous Couple

 The woman tells the story though they both agreed this account.

-It so happened that he was about to finish with friendsfirst and did not see my profile until after my initial message and that he was not in regular contact with anyone, though he had met many women over the years.
+It so happened that the mature Christian man was about to finish with friendsfirst and did not see my profile until after my initial message and that he was not in regular contact with anyone, though he had met many women over the years.
 We exchanged some emails and phone calls and then arranged to meet at a railway station on a Saturday afternoon.
 He emailed me a photograph, which I did not find attractive, indeed it reminded me of some other bachelors I had known but I put these unwelcome thoughts aside as we met and started talking.
 Indeed we talked and talked, for longer than either of us probably expected and by the end of that afternoon we agreed to see a play in Stratford 3 weeks later.

 This was a very special afternoon and evening as we relaxed and chatted together and was a memory I treasured as we then went on our separate summer holidays.
 4 weeks later was our 3rd meeting at the same railway station but this time it was wet so we did less walking but lots of talking.
 I took a photo of him which then remained by my bedside in the coming months.